vsg-dev/vsgTutorial/2_Foundations/IO.md

 ## Options & vsgXchange intro

 Customization and extension of reading and writing is provided by the [vsg::Options](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/io/Options.h) object that can be passed to the vsg;:read(..) and vsg::write(..) methods.
 You can pass in the ReaderWriters that you wish to used, placing them in the order you want them invoked. vsg::Options is subclassed from vsg::Object so has all the standard meta data capabilities and adds IO specific settings.
-The most common task will be passing in the paths to search for files, and the ReaderWriters to check, such as adding in support for the ReaderWriter's provided by vsgXchange:
+The most common task will be passing in the paths to search for files, and the ReaderWriters to check, such as adding in support for the ReaderWriter's provided by vsgXchange.
+The usage pattern is:

 ~~~ cpp
 #include <vsg/all.h>